grafeas/grafeas/CONTRIBUTING.md

 (even if it was for a different project), you probably don't need to do it again.

+## Proposals and PRs

+If you would like to make a large change, please start with a proposal issue that includes:
+* What you would like to achieve
+* Why you'd like to make this change
+* A design overview

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We